For Medical Negligence Claims Call 01772 783314

-Claims involving amputations, for whatever the reason, are amongst the most serious that can be brought as they result in the most drastic impact on your life.
-MG Legal have specialist medical negligence personal injury solicitors who can help you make a claim, all on a no win no fee agreement.
+Claims involving amputations are amongst the most serious, and MG Legal have specialist medical negligence personal injury solicitors who can help you make a claim, all on a no win no fee basis.

 What is a medical negligence amputation claim?